changla-pass

 Yes, the Indian Army serves free tea at Changla!
 It’s not just a warm drink, it’s warmth from the heart at freezing heights.

-The panoramas at Chang la pass are nothing short of majestic.
-Snow-draped peaks, thin air, and endless skies—it’s Ladakh’s drama at its finest.
+Panoramas at Chang la pass are nothing short of majestic: snow-draped peaks, thin air, and endless skies-it's Ladakh's drama at its finest.

 • Pangong Lake

-Just a few hours from Changla Pass, Pangong Lake is the crown jewel of Ladakh.
-Its ever-changing blue shades and peaceful vibes make it a must-visit spot, especially at sunrise or sunset.
+Pangong Lake, hardly a few hours from Changla Pass, is undoubtedly the most prized possession of Ladakh.
+Its ever-changing hues of blue and tranquil atmosphere make it a must-visit, particularly at the time of sunrise or sunset.

 • Tangtse Village

-A quaint village on the way to Pangong, perfect for a tea break and interacting with locals.
-There are also some small homestays here for those who want to slow down.
+Quaint village enroute Pangong, ideal for stopping over for a cup of tea and interaction with locals.
+There are also some small homestays here for those who like to take it easy.

 • Durbuk